 • Compliments from male strangers passing in the street is common, for some this can be flattering, for others unwanted attention.
 Either way, it is a cultural nuance, and most easily dealt with by simply walking past and ignoring it.

-• Ecuadorian boyfriends can become jealous very easily, so take care to include him when talking to other male friends, and ask if he is ok if you dance with one of them.
+• Ecuadorian boyfriends can become jealous quite easily, so take care to include him when talking to other male friends, and ask if he is ok if you dance with one of them.
 Naturally, this works both ways, so ask him to respect you in the same way when he is with his female friends.